ignaciosgithub/thatsaltguyfromjimmyneutronengine/README.md

 # thatsaltguyfromjimmyneutronengine
-Its a 3d rendering engine with perspective made in python.
+Its a 3d rendering engine with perspective made in python.Requires pygame